The Last Communion of Saint Jerome (Domenichino): Plagiarism

 In 1620, Giovanni Lanfranco accused Domenichino of stealing ideas from Agostino Carracci's painting of the same subject matter.
 At the time of this accusation, both Domenichino and Giovanni Lanfranco had been competing for a commission in S. Andrea delle Valle.
 Giovanni Pietro Bellori and Nicolas Poussin both helped to defend Domenichino against this charge.
-Domenichino, along with Lanfranco and Francesco Albani, were well-known pupils that had trained under Annibale Carracci in the Carracci Academy.
+Domenichino, along with Lanfranco and Francesco Albani, were well-known pupils who had trained under Annibale Carracci in the Carracci Academy.
 During this time Domenichino was more renowned and better established as an independent artist in comparison to his fellow pupils, Lanfranco and Albani.
 Annibale Carracci had died in 1609 and was also the brother of Agostino Carracci who had died in 1602.

 Agostino Carracci had been commissioned in 1592 by the Certosa in Bologna to paint the Last Communion of St. Jerome and finished it in late 1593.
 The Last Communion of St. Jerome was a subject painted rarely at this time, which added more leverage to Lanfranco's charge of theft.
 In Passeri's defense for Domenichino, he claimed that it was hard to avoid the example set by Carracci's painting of the central figures of Jerome receiving communion from the priest and that Agostino's central image of St. Jerome was so definitive that Domenichino had no alternative way of envisioning the scene without including the inspiration from Agostino's version.
 Passeri continued by stating that Domenichino did what he could to vary from Carracci's version, by changing the secondary figures, composition, and other details in his own interpretation.
 Domenichino himself also openly admitted that he had been inspired by Agostino's painting, but did not intend any harm.

 Domenichino left Rome for Naples in 1631.
 His reason for leaving is unknown.
 It may have been due to his declining health, legal trouble, or the promise of more lucrative commissions in Naples.
 However, we do know that this plagiarism case caused Domenichino to acquire notoriety, which sometimes eclipsed the fame of his skill.